-Analyte Type COCa $ILs^b$
+Analyte Type COCa ILsb

 Inorganics (μg/L) Arsenic 50

-Cadmium 5
+, , Cadmium 5

-Radionuclides Ra-226 5 pCi/L c
+Radionuclides Ra-226 5 pCi/L°

 Total U 20 μg/L

-&lt;sup>a Based on the ground-water COCs as listed in the ROD (USACE 1998a).
+^a Based on the ground-water COCs as listed in the ROD (USACE 1998a).

-&lt;sup>b Source: ROD (USACE 1998a).
+b Source: ROD (USACE 1998a).

-&lt;sup>c The 5 pCi/L combined Ra-226/Ra-228 concentration limit from 40 CFR 192.02, Subpart A, Table 1, which is for comparative evaluation.
+The 5 pCi/L combined Ra-226/Ra-228 concentration limit from 40 CFR 192.02, Subpart A, Table 1, which is for comparative evaluation.

-Environmental Monitoring Implementation Plan for the St. Louis Downtown Site for CY 2019
+Environmental Monitoring Implementation Plan for the St. Louis Downtown Site for CY 2021

 THIS PAGE INTENTIONALLY LEFT BLANK

-2.6 PENGLON
+2 (DELUGION

-3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2019
+3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2021

-This section describes the periodic sampling and analysis selected for CY 2019 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
+This section describes the periodic sampling and analysis selected for CY 2021 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
 These activities will be implemented in conjunction with the program objectives defined in the EMG and program protocols described in the SAG.
 Details of the specific monitoring and analytical protocols necessary for field implementation are provided in the SAG.
 Characterization efforts, monitoring to support treatability studies, and RA confirmation sampling are considered non-periodic monitoring activities.
 Non-periodic monitoring activities are outside the scope of the EMICY and are implemented through issuance of work descriptions or other implementation plans and are not described herein.